TatuLund/audiovideo/README.md

 ## Release notes

+### Version 1.2.1
+- Suppressed harmless exception on Tomcat
+- Fixed video auto resizing to be disabled if size is set, see: https://github.com/vaadin/framework/issues/5136
+- Added ContentLengthConnectorResource

 ### Version 1.2.0
 - Add support for MediaSeekedEvent
 - Report position to server always when new position is set by user